View Lois Bard's Obituary on Observer-Reporter.com and share memories

-She was born December 31, 1920, in Imperial, a daughter of the late Wilson Chrichley and Elizabeth Kircher Chrichley.
+She was born December 31, 1920, in Imperial, a daughter of the late Wilson Crichley and Elizabeth Kircher Crichley.

 Lois attended Findley Elementary School in Imperial and graduated from Canonsburg High School.
 She worked at W.J.
 Fisher Jewelry Store and Fashion Hosiery.